 I own both of these tools, and if you do very much canning I really recommend getting both of them.
 Strainers are great for quick, small jobs, but if you like to make jellies and syrups, a food mill is a must!
 (It’s also GREAT for making apple butter).

 It is also important to note that elderberry stems are very TOXIC.
 You do not want to ingest them or they will make you very sick.

-You will find that when you harvest elderberries that they are very easy to cut off the tree.
+Elderberries are very easy to harvest.
 You can harvest several pounds of them in a matter of minutes.
 It can then take an hour or more to remove the stems!
 One easy tip is to freeze the berries before you try to remove the stems.

 The stems come off a lot easier when they are frozen.
 Running the berries through the food mill also helps remove any stray stems.